Sansrus/AutoLogin-Mod/README.md

 /autoreg - the command will create a password for the server and automatically enter the command:
 "/register <password> <password>"

+When you select a password, you can press the Del button to delete or Ctrl + C to copy the password.

+The mod also supports nickname operation: Each nickname has its own password list.

 Have a nice game